 4. Debt Ratios

 The debt ratio for your business is your total debt divided by your total assets.
 This shows how "leveraged" your company is.
 While generally it's a good idea to keep your debt ratio low, you may be able to use debt wisely to help grow your business.

 There two important types of debt ratios to consider relating to assets and equity, or what is referred to as solvency ratios.
 These ratios help you to determine the financial risk of your business and its liabilities and help you to understand the creditworthiness of your business and its long-term sustainability.
 You'll want to check your ratios against benchmarks for your industry to understand your financial risk.

 5. CUSTOMER RETENTION

-Arguably your most important metric is customer retention rate, since if you don't retain customers, your business is not long for this world.
-Customer Retention Rate should monitored on an ongoing basis.
+Arguably your most important metric is the customer retention rate since if you don't retain customers, your business is not long for this world.
+Customer Retention Rates should be monitored on an ongoing basis.

 CRR is calculated by subtracting the number of new customers acquired during a period, from the total number of customers at the end of the period, divided by the number of customers at the start of the period, then multiplied by 100.